 If you have questions concerning the documentation (which are not related to functionality of the system), you will need to submit the question via the Message Centre.
 Only questions asked in this manner will be responded to and broadcast.

 The last date for questions to be asked is 12 noon on 01.04.2022.
+All questions need to be emailed to: rula.dymond@essex.gov.uk .
 Questions asked after this date will be responded to at the discretion of the Authority.

 SECTION A - SSQ Submission